-Traditional data.
-For transfer studies in the domain of the public transit, traditional data are collected deliberately for theory-driven research questions, often using dedicated GPS receivers and survey instruments.
-While these data have been proven useful, there are several issues that limit the usefulness of studies based on these data sources.
+Deliberate data.
+Traditionally, studies of public transit transfer properties and behaviors use data collected deliberately for specific research questions, often using dedicated GPS receivers and survey instruments.
+While these data are valuable, there are several issues that limit the usefulness of studies based on these data sources.